Cesarsk/application-oper-challenge/README.md

 The application code is contained in the application repository (this one) with the webserver app developed in python and its pipeline.

-The infrastructure code is contained in the infrastructure repository (this one) with the terraform code and its pipeline.
-It's located at the following url: https://gitlab.com/astrolu/infrastructure-oper-challenge/
+The infrastructure code is contained in the infrastructure repository with the terraform code and its pipeline.
+Repository url: https://gitlab.com/astrolu/infrastructure-oper-challenge/

 # DNS Records